Adaptive wireless power transfer in mobile Ad Hoc networks: The need for adaptiveness

 \section{The need for adaptiveness}

-In this section, we aim to justify the need for algorithms that can dynamically change the charging range over time in order to adapt to the agents' behavior.
-The simplest algorithm that we can come up with, is to have the range {\em fixed} during the whole period of time.
+Here, we aim to justify the need for algorithms that dynamically change the charging range over time by adapting to the behavior of the agents.
+The simplest algorithm that one could come up with, is to have the range {\em fixed} during the whole period of time; this is the typical algorithm that has been used in most of the related literature so far.
 However, observe that there are essentially infinitely many different fixed values.
 Therefore, finding the one that works efficiently (with respect to the various objectives that we could be interested in) for {\em every} possible instance is improbable.
 In fact, in the following we will prove that this is actually impossible.